True sustainability pertains to a holistic system that maintains its own capacity by using techniques that allow for continual reuse of resources.

 Building technologies to be considered in attaining optimal sustainability include improved construction and inspection techniques to achieve more efficient walls, foundations and roofs, high-performance windows and doors; day-lighting while minimizing cooling loads; and architectural coatings that scatter and reflect ultraviolet, visible, and near-infrared radiation to reduce solar gain, or that minimize unwanted heat loss.

 System components such as heating, ventilation, and air conditioning (HVAC); lighting; and appliances all make a significant contribution to overall building energy use.
 Intelligent buildings, which apply a range of integrated, microprocessor-based measurement and control technologies to improve the home environment and functionality for occupants, can help to reduce energy load.
+Reducing your energy load will also be a great way for people to save money on their energy bills as well.
+Another way to help you save money on your energy bills is to use a company like Startex Power.
+You might be pleasantly surprised by how much money you can save by switching providers.

 Rather than focus on each individual subsystem and technological component, the emphasis in building a sustainable custom home should be on an integrated view of overall building performance.
 While considering all phases from pre-design to maintenance and operation, your aim is to create a holistic outline of the tools and systems that can contribute to a truly energy efficient home design and construction process.